KeplorDB, in one page.

 Engine::open() scans the data directory in this order:

-meta.json— if missing, rebuild from segment headers. - Validate each
+- Load in-memory manifest — if missing, rebuild from segment headers.

 .ksegheader magic; move corrupt files aside. - Replay

-wal.logframe-by-frame, CRC-checked; truncate at first bad frame. - Write replayed events into a new segment; rewrite
+wal.logframe-by-frame, CRC-checked; truncate at first bad frame.
+Handles truncated files gracefully. - Write replayed events into a new segment; update manifest.

 Sizing & limits